interlynk-io/sbomqs/README.md

 4. To test if the build was successful run the following command ```./build/sbomqs version```

 ### Getting access to SBOMS
-For new users, we have listed a few places, where you could find sboms to play around with.
+For new users, we have listed a few places, where you could find sample sboms.
 - This repo has a [samples](https://github.com/interlynk-io/sbomqs/tree/main/samples) directory
 - If you use docker images and would like to generate an SBOM, follow the steps [here](https://docs.docker.com/engine/sbom/)
 - [Syft](https://github.com/anchore/syft) / [Trivy](https://github.com/aquasecurity/trivy) are open source tools which can be used to generate SBOM from containers as well as repos.
-- Chainguard has created a repo called [bom-shelter](https://github.com/chainguard-dev/bom-shelter)
+- Another public repository for SBOMS [bom-shelter](https://github.com/chainguard-dev/bom-shelter)

 ### Scoring
 Each feature listed [below](#features) returns a score between 0 and 10.
-The higher the score the better.
+The more accurate, complete and up-to-date SBOM is the higher the score.
 The scores from each feature are averaged to provide an aggregate score.

 ### Usage and examples